husamalhomsi/sirb/README.txt

     This file.

   sirb.c
-    A C program that writes sirb to an SVG file.
+    A C program that writes Sirb to an SVG file.
 It only depends on the C standard library.